DATAMATH CALCULATOR MUSEUM

 CRAM and CROM Modules

-The TI-88 accommodates up to two modules in the rear slots.
+The TI-88 accommodates up to two modules in the rear

-Two different type of modues were planned:
+Two different type of modules were designed:

 CRAM-Modules as user programmable memory with either 1184 program steps or 148 user memories.

 With 0, 1 or 2 CRAM-Modules you get a total of:

 Dismantling a CRAM-Module from the final TI-88 PVT

 4 Build reveals two TP0531